martian-lang/martian-docs/content/getting-started/index.md

 |[Please contribute!](https://github.com/martian-lang/martian/blob/master/.github/CONTRIBUTING.md)|Windows|x86-64|

 ### System Requirements

 * Currently, running pipelines requires a Linux system with kernel version 2.6.23 or later.
-  - Martian 2.x has been confirmed working on Linux versions as far back as RHEL/CentOS 5.5 or Ubuntu 10.
+  * Martian 2.x has been confirmed working on Linux versions as far back as RHEL/CentOS 5.5 or Ubuntu 10.
-  - Martian 3.0 and higher are supported on RHEL/CentOS 6 or Ubuntu 12 or higher.
+  * Martian 3.0 and higher are supported on RHEL/CentOS 6 or Ubuntu 12 or higher.
-  - For the time being, `mrp` only functions on Linux.
+  * For the time being, `mrp` only functions on Linux.
-  - Ancillary tools such as `mro` and `mrstat` are expected to work on MacOS.
+  * Ancillary tools such as `mro` and `mrstat` are expected to work on MacOS.
 * Martian was designed for large bioinformatics pipelines.
 One may run into issues on systems with less than 6GB of available memory.
 Editing `jobmanagers/config.json` to reduce the default memory request for jobs may alleviate some of those issues.

 ## Building from Source

 ### Prerequisites

-* [Go](https://golang.org) 1.14 or higher is required to build Martian.
+* [Go](https://golang.org) 1.18 or higher is required to build Martian.
-* The Python adapter for wrapping stage code requires Python 2.7 or 3.6 or higher.
+* The Python adapter for wrapping stage code requires Python 2.7 (until version 4.0.9) or 3.6 or higher.
-* To build the user interface, [Node](https://nodejs.org) 10 or higher is required, along with NPM.
+* To build the user interface, [Node](https://nodejs.org) 14 or higher is required, along with `yarn`.

 ### Building the source